slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-cross-entropy.md

     width="110%"
 %}
 ### CrossEntropyLoss
 CrossEntropyLoss Function is the same loss function above but simplified and adapted for calculating the loss for multiple time steps as is usually required in RNNs.
-Infact it calls the same loss function internally.
-In the above example we are making 2 comparisions because we are passing 2 sets of logits(x) and 2 labels(y).
+In fact, it calls the same loss function internally.
+In the above example, we are making 2 comparisons because we are passing 2 sets of logits(x) and 2 labels(y).
 The labels further have to be adapted into a one-hot of 4 so that they can be compared.
-Assuming that the abobe 2 comparisions are for 2 time timesteps, the abobe results can be achieved by calling the the [CrossEntropyLoss][CrossEntropyLoss] function that calculates the softmax internally.
+Assuming that the above 2 comparisons are for 2 timesteps, the above results can be achieved by calling the [CrossEntropyLoss][CrossEntropyLoss] function that calculates the softmax internally.

 {% highlight python %}
 def cross_entropy_loss(pred,labels):